Case study: Switching tools to docs-as-code

 docs (for example,

-The engineers weren’t happy that we had the ability to break the display of content with our layout code.
+The engineers weren’t happy that we had the ability to break the display of content with our layout code in Jekyll.
 At the same time, we wanted the ability to push out content that relied on jQuery or other scripts.
 In the end, we got it to work, and the returned stability calmed down the writers.

-While it may seem like Jekyll was the authoring tool to learn, actually the greater challenge was becoming familiar with git-based workflows for doc content.
-This required some learning and familiarity on the command line and version control workflows.
+While it may seem like Jekyll was the authoring tool to learn, actually the greater challenge was becoming familiar with Git-based workflows for doc content.
+This required some learning and familiarity with the command line and version control workflows.

-There were plenty of times where someone accidentally merged a development branch into the master, or found that two branches wouldn’t merge, or they had to remove content from the master and put it back into development, etc. Figuring out the right process in Git is not a trivial undertaking.
+There were plenty of times where someone accidentally merged a development branch into the master or found that two branches wouldn’t merge, or they had to remove content from the master and put it back into development, etc. Figuring out the right process in Git is not a trivial undertaking.
 Even now, I’ll occasionally find a formatting error because Git’s conflict markers

-We had to support a nearly impossible requirement in accommodating less technical contributors (such as project managers or administrators outside our team).
-The requirement was to keep doc processes simple enough for non-technical people to make updates (similar to how they did in the old CMS), while also providing enough robustness in the doc tooling to satisfy the needs of tech writers, who often need to single source content, implement variables, output to PDF, and more.
+Overall, we had to support a nearly impossible requirement in accommodating less technical contributors (such as project managers or administrators outside our team).
+The requirement was to keep doc processes simple enough for non-technical people to make updates (similar to how they did in the old CMS), while also providing enough robustness in the doc tooling to satisfy the needs of tech writers, who often need to single-source content, implement variables, re-use snippets, output to PDF, and more.

 In the end, given that our main audience and contributors were developers, we favored tools and workflows that developers would be familiar with.
-To contribute substantially in the docs, you have to understand Git, Markdown, and Jekyll.
-For non-technical users, we directed them to a GUI they could interact with (similar to GitHub’s GUI) to make edits in the repository.
+To contribute substantially in the docs, we decided that you would have to understand, to some extent, Git, Markdown, and Jekyll.
+For non-technical users, we directed them to a GUI (similar to GitHub’s GUI) they could interact with to make edits in the repository.
 Then we would merge in and deploy their changes.

-Although we were using open source tools for this solution, the system had to be able to scale in an enterprise way.
+Although we were using open source tools, our solution had to be able to scale in an enterprise way.
 Because the content used Markdown as the format, anyone could easily learn it.
 And because we used standard Git processes and tooling, engineers can more easily plug into the system.

 We already had some engineering teams interacting in the repo.
 Our goal was to empower lots of engineering teams with the ability to plug into this system and begin authoring.
 Ideally, we could have dozens of different engineering groups owning and contributing content, with the tech writers acting more like facilitators and editors.

-Also significant is that no licenses or seats are required to scale out the authoring.
+Also significant is that no licenses or seats were required to scale out the authoring.
 A writer just uses Atom editor (or another IDE).
-The writer opens up the project and works with the text, treating docs like code.
+The writer would open up the project and work with the text, treating docs like code.

 Almost everyone on the team was happy about the way our doc solution turned out.
-Of course, there are always areas for improvement.
-But the existing solution was head and shoulders above the previous processes.
+Of course, there are always areas for improvement, but the existing solution was head and shoulders above the previous processes.
 Perhaps most importantly, Jekyll gave us an incredible degree of flexibility to create and adapt to our needs.
 It was a solution we could build on and make fit our infrastructure and requirements.

 I outlined the challenges here to reinforce the fact that implementing docs-as-code is no small undertaking.
 It doesn’t have to be an endeavor that takes months, but at a large company, if you’re integrating with engineering infrastructure and building out a process that will scale and grow, it can require a decent amount of engineering expertise and effort.

 If you’re implementing docs-as-code at a small company, you can simplify processes and use a system that meets your needs.
 For example, you could simply use GitHub Pages, or use the S3_website plugin to publish on AWS S3, or better yet, use a continuous deployment platform like CloudCannon or Netlify.
 (I explore these tools in more depth here: Publishing tool options for developer docs.)
 I might have opted for either of these approaches if allowed and if we didn’t have an engineering support team to implement the workflow I described.